THE YEAR AT A GLANCE

 Saturday, October 7, 5 to 10 p.m.

-Join us for the Fall Biannual, opening in coordination with National Sculpture Month!
+Join us for the Fall Biannual!
 The artists of Sawyer Yards look forward to hosting you for an evening of art, friends and mingling.
-Explore our buildings, meet new artists, and sip on refreshing summer cocktails.
-Admission is free and we hope you will bring your art loving friends!
+Explore our buildings, and meet new artists.
+Admission is free and we hope you will bring your art-loving friends!